aakankshsingh02/FauxiData/README.md

 # FauxiData

-Welcome to the Fauxidata!
-This contains various datasets that are intentionally falsified, created for the purpose of testing and evaluating algorithms and models that are designed to detect anomalies or fraud.here we will provide you an emulsive data set of the false data which will appear on our website.
+Welcome to the Fauxidata! fauxidata contains various datasets that are intentionally falsified, created for the purpose of testing and evaluating algorithms and models that are designed to detect anomalies or fraud .
+Here we will provide you an emulsive data set of the false data which will appear on our website.

 ## Purpose